docsforadobe/after-effects-plugin-guide/docs/effect-basics/errors.md

 After Effects has a consistent policy for error handling; follow it.

-If you encounter an error in your plug-in’s code, report it to the user immediately, before returning from your plug-in to After Effects.
+If you encounter an error in your plug-in's code, report it to the user immediately, before returning from your plug-in to After Effects.

-After Effects considers errors from the operating system, encountered during your plug-in’s execution, to be yours.
+After Effects considers errors from the operating system, encountered during your plug-in's execution, to be yours.

-If you get an error code back from one of our callback functions, pass it back to After Effects; we’ve already reported it.
+If you get an error code back from one of our callback functions, pass it back to After Effects; we've already reported it.

 Out-of-memory errors are never reported by After Effects.
 Error reporting is always suppressed during RAM preview, and when After Effects is running in - noui mode.